-Member Relevant Education & Experience Birmingham, UK.
+Member Relevant Education & Experience Mr. Newell's education includes an MSc, Management Science, from the University of Birmingham, UK.
 Catherine Ms. Roozen is a graduate of the University of Roozen Alberta where she served as a Governor from Member since 2007 1998 to 2005.
 Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Independent Foundation Ltd. Ms. Roozen also currently serves as a director of Corus Entertainment Financially Literate Inc., EPCOR Utilities and Covenant Health.